asahi417/AnalogyTools/README.md

 # Analogy Data and Relative Embedding
-Release five analogy datasets and relative embedding models trained to cover the relation pairs.
+Five analogy datasets and relative embedding models trained on Wikipedia dump.

 ## Analogy Test Dataset
 Following analogy dataset is available (click to download the data):